davidikin45/ReactApp/README.md

 ## Example Class Component (State Component)
 * Uppercase convention
 * A Component will update whenever state is set.
 * A PureComponent will only update if state has changed.
+It will prevent child components updating if evaluated to false.
 ```
 import React, { Component } from 'react';
 import '../../assets/css/App.css';